 NOTE - Furnace must be adjusted to obtain a temperature rise (100% percent capacity) within the range(s) specified on the unit nameplate.
 Failure to do so may cause erratic limit operation and may also result in premature heat exchanger failure.
-See ""Duct System" on page 10 for installing the optional discharge air sensor used to measure temperature rise.
-Sensor is shipped with the unit.
+See Duct System section on page 9 for installing the optional discharge air sensor used to measure temperature rise.
+The sensor is shipped with the unit.

-This SLP99UHVK furnace must be installed so that its electrical components are protected from water.
+This SLP99DFVK furnace must be installed so that its electrical components are protected from water.